PrestaShop/prestashop.github.io/_howtos/misc/2015-03-21-how-to-write-on-this-blog.markdown

 #### Embed gist

-If your code might be updated you can easily embed a gist using the gist liquid tag.
+If your code will or may be updated you can easily embed a gist using the gist liquid tag.

 {% highlight liquid %}
 {% raw %}